mantidproject/mantid/docs/source/interfaces/Engineering Diffraction.rst

 workspace or if fitting fails with the given peaks then the focused workspace will be plotted so that the user can select the peaks manually.

+If you've run a fit but you can't see the reconstructed peaks, make sure the checkbox **Plot fitted peaks** is checked - if the fit was successful, then clicking this should show the results.
+Equally, if you want to hide fitted peaks, just uncheck this box and they will disappear.

 By clicking Select Peak button the peak picker tool can be activated.
 To select a peak simply hold *Shift* key and left-click on the graph near the peak's center.